yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 In this task, you will gather the information you need about your Azure Kubernetes Service cluster to connect to the cluster and execute commands to connect to the Kubernetes management dashboard from your local machine.

-1. Verify that Azure CLI is working correctly, and that you are logged in and connected to the correct default subscription
+1. Verify that Azure CLI is working correctly, and that you are logged in and connected to the correct default subscription.

-1. Verify that Kubernetes CLI is working correctly
+2. Verify that Kubernetes CLI is working correctly.

-1. Configure kubectl to connect to the Kubernetes cluster
+3. Configure kubectl to connect to the Kubernetes cluster.

     ```bash
     az aks get-credentials --name fabmedical-SUFFIX --resource-group fabmedical-SUFFIX-2
     ```

-1. List the cluster nodes to verify the connection is working
+4. List the cluster nodes to verify the connection is working.

-1. Create an SSH tunnel linking a local port (8001) on your machine to port 80 on the management node of the cluster.
+5. Create an SSH tunnel linking a local port (8001) on your machine to port 80 on the management node of the cluster.
 Execute the command below replacing the values accordingly:

-    **NOTE: After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
+    >**NOTE: After you run this command, it may work at first and later lose its connection, so you may have to run this again to reestablish the connection.
 If the Kubernetes dashboard becomes unresponsive in the browser this is an indication to return here and check your tunnel or rerun the command.**

     ```bash
     az aks browse --name fabmedical-SUFFIX --resource-group fabmedical-SUFFIX-2
     ```

-1. Open a browser and navigate to the Kubernetes management dashboard
+6. Open a browser and navigate to the Kubernetes management dashboard.

 ### Task 2: Deploy a service using the Kubernetes management dashboard